Eating disorder and body image therapy with Sonya Sanmateu in PA & NJ

 • If thoughts about food, eating, or your body feel intrusive, stressful, or all-consuming—or if your eating patterns feel tied to control, guilt, or anxiety—it might be time to explore support.
 You don’t need to meet any checklist to deserve help; what matters is how much space these thoughts take up in your life.

 • I support individuals experiencing restriction, bingeing, purging, compulsive exercise, chronic dieting, and body image distress.
-Together, we’ll explore what these patterns are communicating and cultivate new ways of meeting those needs with care and understanding.
+Together, we’ll explore what these patterns may be communicating and begin developing more supportive ways of relating to yourself with care, curiosity, and understanding.